kirill-scherba/nnhelper/README.md

 Look samples at [exapmples](https://github.com/kirill-scherba/nnhelper/tree/main/examples) folder.

-Or you can see example in [The Go Playground](https://go.dev/play/p/18Yru7JJ61n).
+Or you can run example in [The Go Playground](https://go.dev/play/p/18Yru7JJ61n).